run2bizdocs/docs-1/README.md

 Here you can access the documentation repository of CITSmart's products, which are available in different languages.
 In addition, you can access the [feedback repository][1] to propose ideas and send feedback.

-The documentation can be accessed on the official website [CITsmart Docs][2].
+The documentation can be accessed on the official website [CITSmart Docs][2].
 See also the documentation repository for [developers][3].

 ## License